Stability of Multi-Dimensional Switched Systems with an Application to Open Multi-Agent Systems

-Next, we will resort to both Lemma \ref{MAS_tra} and Lemma \ref{MAS_tra1} to indicate relations between the connectivity of the underlying graph $\mathcal{G}_{\phi}$ of the open MAS \eqref{open_MAS_comp} and the stability of the corresponding switching mode $\phi$ of the MDSS \eqref{open_MAS_delta_compact}.
-Such relations are summarized by the following lemma.
+Next, we will resort to both Lemma \ref{MAS_tra} and Lemma \ref{MAS_tra1} to explore the relations between the connectivity of the digraph $\mathcal{G}_{\phi}$ of the open MAS \eqref{open_MAS_comp} and the stability of the subsystem $\phi$ of the $M^3D$ system \eqref{open_MAS_delta_compact}.
+Such relations are summarized by the following proposition.